Dow-GAN/dowgan/README.md

 Collecting large amounts and high resolution of data in industrial fields is often costly and time intensive.
 General adversarial networks (GANs) are known for augmenting images.
 We are exploring the potential for GANs to augment time-series data.

-This currently only works on the `hungary_chickenpox.csv` data

 This project is a collaboration between the University of Washington and Dow Chemical.

 ## Getting Started